Frequently Asked Questions

 Yes!
 Craft paint is acrylic paint (unless it says otherwise on the bottle).
-I like it because it’s watery and dries fast.
+I like it because it flows nicely and dries fast.
 I think craft paint is friendly for the absolute beginner or families and kids.
 It does fine as a paint party paint because you can get it at a great price!
 There are a few cons of using craft paint (like needing to apply multiple coats because it is thin paint).
-However, if fun and frugality are all your’e after then craft paint is great!
+However, if fun and frugality are all your’e after then craft paint is okay!

 What canvases do you use?